irunasroot/action-awx-template/README.md

     execution_environment: ''

     # Optional labels that describe this job template, such as 'dev' or 'test'.
-    #   Specify as a list of ID's seperated by commas.
+    #   Specify as a list of ID's separated by commas.
     # Variable Context: Job Template
     labels: ''